acquia/blt/docs/testing.md

 Additional technologies (some of which may not be supported by BLT) can also have their tests bundled in the tests folder for convenience (e.g. `tests/jmeter`).

 BLT also supports the bundling and execution of phpunit tests from locations outside of the tests folder.
-See the []PHPUnit Configuration](/testing/#configuration_1) section below for additional information.
+See the [PHPUnit Configuration](#configuration-1) section below for additional information.

 ## Executing tests